Pet Sounds: Writing sessions

 From left: Johnston, Melcher, Asher, and Brian at a Pet Sounds recording session in early 1966.

-In 1965, Wilson met Tony Asher, a 26-year-old lyricist and advertising jingle writer, at a Los Angeles recording studio.
+In 1965, Wilson met Tony Asher, a lyricist and jingle writer, at a Los Angeles recording studio.
+After exchanging song ideas, Wilson learned of Asher's abilities and proposed a creative partnership to write songs unlike his prior work.
+Asher accepted, and their writing sessions began within ten days, starting with "You Still Believe in Me".
 (Note: 1965 is the date given by most sources.
-Others state that Wilson had met Asher during a social gathering at Schwartz's house.
-Carlin dates the initial meeting between Asher and Wilson to early 1963.)
-After exchanging song ideas, Wilson learned of Asher's abilities through mutual acquaintance Loren Schwartz.
-That December, Wilson proposed a lyric collaboration to Asher, seeking a new creative partnership "completely different" from his prior work.
-(Note: December 1965 is the date given by Carlin.
+Others state that Wilson had met Asher during a social gathering at mutual friend Loren Schwartz's house.
+Carlin dates the initial meeting between Asher and Wilson to early 1963 and their proposal to collaborate following in December 1965.
 Asher recalled that Wilson called him when the rest of the band were out of the country.)
-Asher accepted, and their writing sessions began within ten days, starting with "You Still Believe in Me".

-Wilson and Asher collaborated over a two-to-three week period in early 1966, likely January through February, writing at Wilson's home.
+They continued their collaboration over a roughly three-week period in early 1966, likely January through February, writing at Wilson's home.
 (Note: This is Charles Granata's rough estimation.
 As of 2003, most of the documentation that could have provided a more definitive chronology of the album's writing had been lost.
 Carlin dates the start of the writing sessions to December 1965.
 In 2009, Wilson himself recalled that he may have been writing with Asher as early as November 1965.)
-Sessions typically started with Wilson introducing musical fragments—such as chord patterns or melodic ideas he had developed over time—discussing records for their distinctive feel, or proposing a lyrical theme.
+Sessions often started with Wilson introducing musical fragments—such as chord patterns or melodic ideas he had developed over time—discussing the particular aesthetics of records by other artists, or proposing a lyrical theme.
 Their preliminary sketches, which they referred to as "feels", were developed with occasional marijuana use.
 (Note: Wilson's writing process, as he described in 1966, started with finding a basic chord pattern and rhythm that he termed "feels", or "brief note sequences, fragments of ideas".
 He explained, "once they're out of my head and into the open air, I can see them and touch them firmly.
 They're not 'feels' anymore.")
-Lyrics were typically completed prior to recording sessions, which often commenced immediately after composition, though studio booking times were never planned in advance.
+Lyrics were typically completed prior to recording sessions, often commencing immediately after composition, though booking times were never planned in advance.

 It felt like we were writing an autobiography, but oddly enough, I wouldn't limit it to Brian's autobiography [...]
 We were working in a somewhat intimate relationship, and I didn't know him at all, so he was finding out who I was, and I was finding out who he was.